koolrugved13/Melanoma-Detection-Assignment/README.md

 # Melanoma Detection
-> The project outline is to revolutionize skin cancer detection
+> The project outline is to revolutionize the skin cancer detection.

 ## Table of Contents